luthier/luthier-core/guide/luthier/developers-guide.md

 ## Modularity

-One of Kalf’s goals is to be extremely modular.
-This means that if functionality may be used in several extensions--it should be its own extension (e.g. kalf-comments), or if it could be exchangeable--it should be its own extension (e.g. kalf-markitup).
+One of Luthier’s goals is to be extremely modular.
+This means that if functionality may be used in several extensions--it should be its own extension (e.g. luthier-comments), or if it could be exchangeable--it should be its own extension (e.g. luthier-markitup).

 ## Versioning

-Each Kalf extension should include a version number.
+Each Luthier extension should include a version number.
 Where to specify this is TBD

  - Define a global onstant? --kind of icky.
  - Static variable of a class? --not all extensions will have classes.